Two minutes to docking. The warning flashed three times.

 “Less than an hour.”

 “All four skyhooks encountered the same problem.
 When they tried to adjust their altitude, polarity was reversed and they lost altitude instead of gaining.
-They've all entered the atmosphere, broken apart, and burned up.
+They've all entered the atmosphere, broken apart, and burned up or crashed.
+Recovery efforts are underway.
 Ten thousand people are dead.”